content-left-bg.png

 • informing their workplace supervisor and parent

-2. confirm students are aware of any specific requirements (e.g. working hours, clothing, personal protective equipment, the need for confidentiality) for participation, and support students through the process to meet the requirements
+• confirms the student is aware of any specific requirements (e.g. working hours, clothing, personal protective equipment, the need for confidentiality) for participation, and supports the student through the process to meet the requirements

-• completed by the student whilst participating in the work placement (e.g. work experience diary of activities)
+• student whilst participating in the work placement (e.g. work experience diary of activities)

-• completed by the workplace supervisor about the student’s participation in the work experience program (e.g. student report)
+• workplace supervisor about the student’s participation in the work experience program (e.g. student report).

-1. provide students with contact details of an appropriate staff member from school when a work experience placement is arranged to take place during vacation periods
+• provides the student with contact details of an appropriate staff member from school ensuring students are able to make contact with the school at all times, including when a work experience placement is arranged to take place outside of school hours or during vacation periods

-2. ensure students know that a member of the school staff will visit during the student’s placement to talk to both the student and the workplace supervisor
+• ensures the student knows that a member of the school staff will make contact at least once (face to face, video or phone call) during the placement to talk to both the student and the workplace supervisor

-3. ensure students understand the potential opportunities for themselves and other students that may arise from participation in work experience including school-based apprenticeships, traineeships, and employment.
+• ensures the student understands the potential opportunities that may arise from participation in work experience including school-based apprenticeships and traineeships, and employment.

 During the work experience placement